 Codpieces and corsets are replaced by cowboy buckles and sundresses in Bard on the Beach’s inventive and countrified Merry Wives of Windsor.

 Having already taken in the main stage shows at this year’s Bard on the Beach Shakespeare Festival, the topic of conversation as we drove to the first of the year’s two Studio productions, was how it might be nice to see something a little less traditional.
-It didn’t take long after entering the Studio Stage tent to realize I got my wish, as we found ourselves inside Windsor, Ontario’s Garter Inn circa 1968.
+It didn’t take long after entering the Studio Stage tent to realize we got our wish, as we found ourselves inside Windsor, Ontario’s Garter Inn circa 1968.

 From Pam Johnson’s set to Drew Facey’s colourful retro costumes, director Johnna Wright plunges us into her new locale and time in presenting the Bard’s rather repetitive story of how ex-pat Sir John Falstaff’s plans to woo a couple of locals into solving his money troubles backfires.

-But while set and costumes help to set the time period, it is musical director Benjamin Elliott’s music choices, that include such 60s hits as Patsy Cline’s Crazy and These Boots Are Made for Walking made famous by Nancy Sinatra, that set the mood and become one of the production's biggest surprises.
-As we left last night my theatre-going partner wondered if it might be apt to call this particular production “juke-box Shakespeare”.
+But while set and costumes help to set the time period, it is musical director Benjamin Elliott’s music choices, that include such 60s hits as Patsy Cline’s Crazy and These Boots Are Made for Walking made famous by Nancy Sinatra, that set the mood and are one of the production’s biggest surprises.
+As we left last night my theatre-going partner wondered if it might be apt to call this particular production “jukebox Shakespeare”.

 Helping to bring the 60s to life is a cast that seems to pay homage to a variety of characters from the era.
 Patti Allan is delightful as Mistress Quickly who runs interference between most of the characters, all the while channeling Ann B. Davis’ Alice from The Brady Bunch.
 In a sea of over-the-top performances David Marr goes über French a la Inspector Clouseau, and Todd Thomson is downright hilarious as a Bob Dylan wannabe as the Inn’s Host.